Pavel-Vovk/pluginsTestAnnotations/README.md

 ...
 }
 ```
-This is example an annotation using for E2E tests
+This is example an annotation using for E2E tests (no additional parameters, just declaration in AUTOMATION_TESTS_CONTEXT_RUN env var)
 ```Groovy
 @E2E
 def someE2ETest(){